eslint/eslint/docs/src/use/migrate-to-9.0.0.md

 The `require-jsdoc` and `valid-jsdoc` rules have been removed in ESLint v9.0.0.
 These rules were initially deprecated in 2018.

-**To address:** Use the [replacment rules](https://github.com/gajus/eslint-plugin-jsdoc/wiki/Comparison-with-deprecated-JSdoc-related-ESLint-rules) in `eslint-plugin-jsdoc`.
+**To address:** Use the [replacement rules](https://github.com/gajus/eslint-plugin-jsdoc/wiki/Comparison-with-deprecated-JSdoc-related-ESLint-rules) in `eslint-plugin-jsdoc`.

 **Related issue(s):** [#15820](https://github.com/eslint/eslint/issues/15820)